 De Beauvoir Primary School have signed up to Operation Encompass.
 This is a programme run by the police, that ensures that prior to the start of the next school day, if a child or young person has been exposed to, or involved in, any domestic incident, the school is informed.

-A Dedicated Safeguarding Lead (Daniela Rader) has been trained to allow them to liaise with the police and to use the information that has been shared, in confidence, while ensuring that the school is able to make provision for possible difficulties experienced by children, or their families, who have been involved in, or exposed to, a domestic abuse incident.
+The Designated Safeguarding Lead has been trained to allow them to liaise with the police and to use the information that has been shared, in confidence, while ensuring that the school is able to make provision for possible difficulties experienced by children, or their families, who have been involved in, or exposed to, a domestic abuse incident.

 De Beauvoir Primary School is fully committed to safeguarding and promoting the welfare of all its pupils.
 As a school we recognise that safeguarding against radicalisation is no different from safeguarding against any other vulnerability.